How to Finance a Roll-Up Acquisition

 iii.
 Bad merger fit

 A major vulnerability is that a bad acquisition can derail the plan and postpone an exit indefinitely.
 However, sponsors have a short time horizon and tend to move quickly.
-This increases the chances of missing a problem during the due diligence process.
+This urgency increases the chances of missing a problem during the due diligence process.

 iv.
 No exit or liquidity event